 Vermont Air National Guard preparing for arrival of F-35s

-The National Guard is due to take delivery at the airport of the first F-35 next month.
-The exact date has not yet been determined.
+The Vermont National Guard, the first guard unit in the country to be assigned the F-35s, is due to take delivery at the South Burlington airport of the first aircraft next month.

 The guard has been preparing for years for the arrival of the F-35s, which are replacing the F-16s the guard flew for decades.